 Waking Wakefield is an Alternate Reality Game that has been designed to enable players with a wide age range to explore issues relating to the climate crisis, and to discover ways in which they can help.
-The game is played responding to the environmental challenges that the fae issue.
-Players can respond in two ways:
+This ARG is appropriate for all ages, but younger children will need help and support.

-In the case of class work, teachers may wish to create a general log-in for the class that they administer.
+In the case of class work, teachers may wish to create a general log-in for their class.

 Schools and teachers everywhere may find Waking Wakefield to be a useful tool in exploring environmental issues with their classes.